-Publicly traded securities are valued based on the closing prices.
+Publicly traded securities are valued based on the closing prices and pooled funds are valued based on reported unit values.
 Fixed income securities not publicly traded are valued based on cost plus accrued income.
 Transactions are recorded on a trade date basis and transaction costs are expensed as incurred.